 … sitting on the red padded pew between two older girls I loved and learning the patterns of counting.

 … being pulled into the principal’s/pastor’s office and being afraid that I had done something wrong.

 I hadn’t done anything wrong, I don’t think, and I’m not entirely sure why I was called in there that first day, but it terrified me at the time.
 Since there’s a vague recollection of being asked to look at a paper and read aloud, maybe it was just to see whether I should be placed in Kindergarten or first grade, but I’m not even sure that Kindergarten curriculum was available at that time.
 Regardless, I ended up beginning in first grade since I already knew how to read (I started teaching myself to read when I was two, and was proficient by the time I was four, so when I started school at five, there was no point in going through Kindergarten).

 … happily swinging my legs back and forth as I opened my first PACE and read the instructions.
 (PACE stands for “Packets of Accelerated Christian Education,” and were our basic workbooks provided through the ACE program.)

-… finding out at lunch that my cousin, whom I had considered to be my best friend up until that point, had friends that she loved more than me, and quickly learning that she was quick to ignore me and make fun of me just to make herself feel better.
+… finding out at lunch that my cousin, whom I had considered to be my best friend up until that point, had friends that she loved more than me, and quickly learning that she was fast to ignore me and make fun of me just to make herself feel better.
 Over the years, I came to realize that she wasn’t a very nice person.
 In fact, she was downright mean.
 She’s since done a lot of growing up and apologized for being so nasty to everyone, and although I’m no longer in touch with her, the last time I was with her, she seemed to have blossomed into a wonderful and caring individual.
 So I don’t hold a grudge against her.
 I’m just stating facts.

 So what’s the point of this post?